-Form 8832 is the document LLCs submit to the IRS to change their default tax classification.
-Most commonly, it’s used if you want your LLC to be taxed as a C corporation.
+IRS Form 8832 is the document that Limited Liability Companies (LLCs) submit to the IRS to change their default tax classification.
+Most commonly, this tax form is used if you want your LLC to be taxed as a C corporation.

 Why would I change my tax classification?